Doctor of philosophy

 - You will be encouraged and supported to prepare publications with faculty or on your own.

-- EMR 6410: Introduction to Measurement in the Behavioral Sciences
+- EMR 6410 Introduction to Educational Measurement and Assessment

-- EMR 6490: Philosophy of Science and Scientific Inquiry
+- EMR 6490 The Nature of Science and Scientific Inquiry

 Total: 24 credits